 3. The Aztecs developed a complex form of slavery

 Unlike the more traditional forms of slavery seen the world over, the Aztecs developed a kind of indentured slavery, whereby slaves could, in fact, earn enough money to buy themselves freedom.
 What’s more, slavery was used as a kind of currency.
 Aztecs would ‘sell themselves’ into slavery to pay off debts, and would even sell their children for a predetermined number of years.
-As far as slavery goes, the Aztecs didn’t have it quite as rough as some.
-They were allowed to marry, have children, earn some money and even own land.
-This is why many slaves remained so their whole life.
-Think of it as an alternative form of employment, if you will.
+In Aztec culture, slaves were allowed to marry, have children, earn some money and even own land.

 4. They introduced compulsory schooling